TURNING PASSION INTO GOLD

 “Starting [food] businesses need a commercial kitchen space to ramp up and scale [up],” Rosso says.
 “This project will help a lot of [them] get to that level.”

 The facility will allow about 30 small, local companies to begin and thrive.
 Alchemy Kitchen will offer expert-taught classes and training on starting, growing, marketing, and expanding a small business, and finding distribution partners.
-The first kitchen, which is currently in development, is set to open in the La Superior Supermercados on Franklin Boulevard in Sacramento in 2020.
-Meanwhile, training for business owners will begin in the next year, and the Alchemist CDC farmers’ market — where those business owners can find fresh, local produce — opened for business on Mack Road in June.
+The first kitchen, which is currently in development, is set to open in the Franklin Boulevard Supermercado in Sacramento in 2020.
+Meanwhile, training for business owners will begin in the next year, and Mack Road Partnership’s Valley Mack Farmers’ Market — where those business owners can find fresh, local produce — opened for business in June and is currently being managed by Alchemist CDC."

 Who could potentially benefit from Alchemy Kitchen?